fklive/fklive/README.md

-# Hi 👋,
+# Hi 👋
 I'm Furkan.My main experienced is backend development, but i also have a  experienced create mobile applications.
-In back-end development my experience is .NET / .NET Core , node.js and golang frameworks & languages In mobile development i am working with Flutter.
+In back-end development my experience is .NET / .NET Core , Node.js and Golang.
+In mobile development i am working with Flutter.

-Like every software developer, i am still progressing myself every day, so if you guys want to give me tips & feedback or if you want to collobration with me please feel free to react me!
+Like every software developer, i am try to progressing myself every day, so if you guys want to give me tips & feedback or if you want to collobration with me please feel free to react!
 💬 You can contact me at furkankasim@pm.me
 Thanks!